-This tool does not break the input text into its composing sentences.
+This Tool does not break the input text into its composing sentences.
 The assigned label is the overall sentiment.
-Therefore, if the input is composed of multiple sentences, some positive (e.g. She is truly excited) and some negative (e.g. but she was not successful last time) the overall sentiment is likely to be Neutral.
+Therefore, if the input is composed of multiple sentences, some positive (e.g. She is really excited) and some negative (e.g. but she was not successful last time) the overall sentiment is likely to be Neutral.

 How to use the Tool